"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-But wait!
-When does the turkey need to go into the oven?
+So: When does the turkey need to go into the oven?
 And at what temperature?
-How long does it to take to cook a turkey?
-Should you have gotten up early to start cooking it?
+How long does it to take to cook a 20 lb turkey?
+Should you have started cooking it early in the morning?
 And— oh shoot — does it need to be defrosted first?

-You wouldn't win too many awards for hostess of the year if the turkey turns out completely inedible.
+You won't win too many awards if the turkey turns out to be inedible.
 Luckily, we're here to help ensure your bird is cooked perfectly — not dry as Uncle Bob's boots.
-Follow these helpful tips and your turkey will be the star of the Thanksgiving table, guaranteed.
+Follow these helpful tips and your turkey will be the star of the Thanksgiving table.

 What You Need for a Perfectly Cooked Turkey

 1 20-lb turkey (for smaller birds, see cook times below)

 Aromatics: 1 quartered white or yellow onion, 3 carrots, 3 celery stalks, fresh herbs (such as sage, and thyme)

 A large, heavy-duty roasting pan with a rack

 Ideally, you want start defrosting upwards of a week in advance.
 A frozen turkey will take approximately one (1) day for every 4 pounds to defrost in the fridge.
 This is the best way for full, even defrosting, though there are faster methods.